robvdw/CMIDAT01K-DATA-SCIENCE-for-IOT/README.md

 A hands-on introductory course exploring the Internet of Things form a (Human-Centered) Data Science point of view.

 # Learning objectives
-* Prepare a (Rapid) prototype for an Internet of Things (IoT) data-pipeline scenario
+*
 * Become familiar with Data Science concepts surrounding IoT applications
+* Prepare a (Rapid) prototype for an Internet of Things (IoT) data-pipeline scenario's
-* Learn to design and develop simple lightweight IoTprototypes
+* Learn to design and develop simple lightweight IoT-prototypes
-* Learn to report on IoT prototypes & data-pipelines
+* Learn to report on IoT projects (inclusive prototypes + data-pipelines).

 # Delivearbles
 * A working prototype that includes software (code), hardware and electronics elements.